mirage/jitsu/README.md

  2     Ubuntu                         running
 ```

 If virsh is unable to connect to Virtualbox, you may have to adjust the connection URI (`-c [uri]`).
 The default connection URI for Virtualbox is vbox:///session - see [this page](https://libvirt.org/remote.html) for more details.
-I had to set the socket manually in OS X, which can be done with 'vbox:///session?socket=path-to-socket'.
+In OS X you may have to set the socket manually, which can be done with 'vbox:///session?socket=path-to-socket'.
 Remember to use the same connection URI for Jitsu below.

 You should now be able to start Jitsu.
 Use '-m suspend' to set it to suspend the VM on inactivity.
 Example output: